What Is the Best Way to Weld Stainless Steel – Beginners Guide

 If you put too much tension on the wire it will cause it to snap or bend as it passes through the rollers creating a bird’s nest.
 This can be aggravating to clean up and fix.

-I remember one of the first times I welded stainless steel and having this issue.
+I remember one of the first times I welded stainless steel and had this issue.
 It caused a lot of problems and wasted a lot of wire, and as I mentioned earlier stainless steel wire can get expensive, so don’t waste it.

 2. Keep Your Lead Straight

-Next you’ll want to keep your welding lead as straight as possible.
+Next, you’ll want to keep your welding lead as straight as possible.
 Your welding lead is the black hose that comes out of your welder and goes to your welding gun.

-Your lead also carries your liner which what the stainless wire goes through to get to your welding gun.
-The reason you want to keep this as straight as possible is because the stainless wire is harder type of metal that can break easy.
+Your lead also carries your liner which is what the stainless wire goes through to get to your welding gun.
+The reason you want to keep this as straight as possible is because the stainless wire is a harder type of metal that can break easy.

-If your lead is all curled up it can be harder to push the wire through the lead causing it to snap and create a birds nest.
+If your lead is all curled up it can be harder to push the wire through the lead causing it to snap and create a bird’s nest.

 As I mentioned in the last tip this can be aggravating and costly.